-Challenges and Solutions
+Health Challenges and Solutions

-- Recruitment and retention of staff remains an on-going challenge -providers have been imaginative & proactive in recruitment campaigns but this remains a national issue. - Teams are in a healthier position as far as recruitment is concerned with a number of pivotal posts recruited to. - Long waits for ND appointments/diagnoses.
+- Recruitment and retention of staff remains an on-going challenge -providers have been imaginative & proactive in recruitment campaigns but this remains a national issue. - Long waits for ND appointments/diagnoses.
 This is a GM wide issue demand far exceeds capacity.
-This has been escalated to GM. - Services are committed to a 'Supported while waiting model' using the graduated response to ensure CYP's needs are met whilst waiting for a diagnosis.
-There are no services in Tameside that a CYP cannot access without a diagnosis (apart from Riding the Rapids) - Data collection has been inconsistent and unreliable. - Health SEND data dashboard has been developed and is monitored monthly at the Health SEND WSOA and Health Strategic meeting. - Parental Dissatisfaction with long waits for services - Parent/carer survey completed.
+This has been escalated to GM. - Services are committed to a 'Supported while waiting model' using the graduated response to ensure CYP's needs Data collection has been inconsistent and unreliable. - Health SEND data dashboard has been developed and is monitored monthly at the. - Parental Dissatisfaction with long waits for services - Parent/carer survey completed.
 Due to be redone March 2024 - Oke health navigator service implemented Since July 2022 when the Health Navigator Service began to August 23: 664 New families are now receiving support.
 10,399 contacts have been made to the Health Navigator Service. - MHST 30% schools access this now, intention to extend across the borough - There is a range of VCSE support for families waiting for diagnoses - Barnardos, Kooth, Mencap 0-5, OKE 0-18, TOG MIND, 8+, Anthony Seddon 7+, Active 5+, TASCA 3+, FACT 3+, T21 0+, HOPE 0+